Wednesday, 21 Jan 2026

 Allow ½ hour

-This short walk will take you to a heart-stopping view right over the top of the Falls!
-The story goes that Lord Tweedmouth, who owned the estate in the 1800s, had the course of the river changed to make the falls even more impressive.
+This short trail will take you to a heart-stopping view right over the top of the Falls.
+It is said that Lord Tweedmouth had the course of the river changed to make the falls even more impressive.

 Wander through the majestic Douglas firs and larch, planted by Lord Tweedmouth on the former Guisachan estate.